 Jump to:Page Content

-Judith M. Gueron, immediate past President of the Manpower Demonstration Research Corporation (MDRC), was presented with the Richard E. Neustadt Award, bestowed annually to an individual who has created powerful solutions to public problems, drawing on research and intellectual ideas as appropriate.
+Muhammad Yunus, founder of the international Grameen Movement, which, since its inception, has loaned over $2 billion to the poorest people in Bangladesh, was presented with the Richard E. Neustadt Award, bestowed annually to an individual who has created powerful solutions to public problems, drawing on research and intellectual ideas as appropriate.

 Both recipients were awarded a $25,000 prize.